 Over time and with patience it is thought the body can be re-educated to take fluid through alternative lymphatic pathways.
 Daily sessions or three treatments per week are often the quickest way to obtain results.
 Less frequent sessions are more appropriate in some cases although results may be slower.
 We will discuss your individual requirements at the first appointment.

 Should you require intensive work you may need to commit yourself to regular sessions over the first 3 to 4 weeks but it can be worth the effort!
 Occasional repeat sessions are often beneficial after that.
 You can also learn self massage techniques to use at home.

-MLD is an important element in the treatment of lymphoedema.
-Other components include skincare, exercise, compression garments and multi-layer bandaging (collectively known as Combined Decongestive Therapy, CDT or Decongestive Lymphatic Therapy, DLT).
+although MLD is an important element in the treatment of lymphoedema, other components include skincare, exercise, compression garments and multi-layer bandaging (collectively known as Combined Decongestive Therapy, CDT or Decongestive Lymphatic Therapy, DLT).
 Any or all of these may be suggested as part of your treatment alongside the MLD and in combination can be effective in controlling swelling.
 MLDuk mini guide to breast cancer.

 MLD is not appropriate for all people or caution may be warranted in some circumstances.
 If you have other health problems, then firstly approach your doctor or consultant or breast care nurse for advice.
 Where appropriate I will always work with your medical team supervising your treatment.

 Should you have any queries please contact me on 07939 484 017 or via or the contact page on the website.